Greater-London-Authority/ldn-viz-tools/.changeset/color-picker-themes.md

 ---

 ADDED: update `ColorPicker` in `LayerControl` to use colors defined in our categorical color tokens
-ADDED: `colorNameToColor` and `colorNameToRGBArray` functions to convert color token names to values for current theme
+ADDED: `tokenNameToValue` and `colorTokenNameToRGBArray` functions to convert color token names to values for current theme